popcorndevils/gameloom/README.md

 ```

 You can then run the project with `python main.py`

+### Alternatively
+You can check the releases page for builds.
+Unless otherwise noted, all builds are for Windows (x64).

 ## Art Clipper
 The art clipper is for browsing pdfs and extracting embedded art for use in VTTs.